tomwalder/php-gds/README.md

 $obj_book_store = new GDS\Store($obj_gateway, $obj_schema);
 ```

 In this example, the ISBN field has been specifically set as an indexed string field.
 By default, fields are string fields and are NOT indexed.

-See the `Schema` class for a list of supported types.
+An indexed field can be used in a WHERE clause.

+Avaialable Schema configuration methods:
+- `GDS\Schema::addString`
+- `GDS\Schema::addInteger`
+- `GDS\Schema::addDatetime`
+- `GDS\Schema::addFloat`
+- `GDS\Schema::addBoolean`
+- `GDS\Schema::addStringList`

 Take a look at the `examples` folder for a fully operational set of code.